striebelxena/passiveToActive/README.md

     ├── requirements.txt   <- The requirements file
     │
     │
-    ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for to use in this project.
-    │   ├──__init__.py    <- Makes src a Python module
     │   │
     │   ├── analysePassiveConstruction    <- function that parses and analyses the identified passive construction │   │
     │   ├──archive  <- old files, in which other approaches were tried, however code might be not executable │   │
-    │   ├── checkForPassive         <- Function to check and identify passive constructions │   ├── composition               <- function to compose the active sentence │   ├── evaluation                   <- function to evaluate the output sentence │   ├── verbConjugation         <- Function to conjugate the active verb │   ├── fileTransformation       <- Script to transform many sentences at once with an xlsx-file as input │   ├── passiveToActive           <- Main function for transformation │   └── singleTransformation   <- Script to transform one single sentence
+    │   ├── checkForPassive         <- Folder with the function to check and identify passive constructions │   ├── composition               <- Folder with the function to compose the active sentence │   ├── evaluation                   <- Folder with the function to evaluate the output sentence │   ├── verbConjugation         <- Folder with the function to conjugate the active verb │   ├── fileTransformation       <- Script to transform many sentences at once with an xlsx-file as input │   ├── passiveToActive           <- Main function for transformation │   └── singleTransformation   <- Script to transform one single sentence